lantran305/Ecommerce-Web-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 <img width="777" height="183" alt="image" src="https://github.com/user-attachments/assets/4dd5fd0f-8efe-443c-a454-4270d100ac78" />

+* **Direct was the largest revenue-generating source**, with $622K revenue, 187K visits, and a 2.48% conversion rate.
+* **Google generated similar traffic to Direct but much lower conversion**: 180K visits, $152K revenue, and 0.92% conversion.
+* YouTube generated 50K visits but only 9 transactions, with a 0.02% conversion rate.
+  -->Traffic volume alone does not indicate traffic quality.

 ### Q3.
 Source performance over time
 🔎 The goal of this analysis is to determine whether the performance patterns of major traffic sources are consistent over time.